What Is Video Conferencing? How It Works, Uses, and Business Benefits

 What is video conferencing?

 Although initially driven by the pandemic, web conferencing online doesn’t appear to be losing steam.
-Today, 58% of companies use video conferencing in their day-to-day operations, and the video conferencing market is expected to grow from $7.45 billion in 2024 to $8.02 billion in 2025 at a compound annual growth rate (CAGR) of 7.6%.
+Today, 58% of companies globally use video conferencing in their daily operations, and the video conferencing market is expected to grow from $7.45 billion in 2024 to $8.02 billion in 2025 at a compound annual growth rate (CAGR) of 7.6%.

 The growth of web conferencing is reflected largely in the growth of remote or hybrid workforces.
 According to a Gallup study, more than four in five of these employees have some degree of remote flexibility with 55% working hybrid; 26% exclusively remote; and 19% exclusively on-site.

-How video conferencing works
+How does video conferencing work?

-The technology uses protocols like WebRTC or SIP to establish communication channels, which enable real-time interactions.
-Video conferencing supports both one-on-one and group calls, with features such as virtual backgrounds, breakout rooms, and recording, making it an essential tool for remote work and collaboration.
+Video conferencing allows people to connect remotely via audio and video over the internet, simulating a face-to-face meeting.
+Video conferencing supports both one-on-one and group calls with features like screen sharing, chat, virtual backgrounds, noise canceling and call recording, making it an essential tool for remote work and collaboration.

 What equipment do you need for video conferencing?